-On January 15th, 2020, the U.S. Department of State announced the participation of the United States in Expo 2020 Dubai, the next World’s Fair and the first in the Middle East.
+On January 15th, 2020, the U.S. Department of State announced the participation of the United States in Expo 2020 Dubai, the first World’s Fair in the Middle East.

-The State Department will partner with many organizations and companies to produce the U.S. Pavilion, but it has contracted with two key organizations to help build, outfit, and run it:
+The State Department partnered with many organizations and companies to produce the U.S. Pavilion, but it contracted with two key organizations to help build, outfit, and run it:

-- The Thinkwell Group, an international experience design and production agency, will work on the content of the U.S. Pavilion.
+- The Thinkwell Group, an international experience design and production agency, worked on the content of the USA Pavilion.

-- Global Ties U.S., a non-profit public diplomacy organization, will focus on the scheduling and event program for the U.S. Pavilion.
-Global Ties U.S. will also be leading the Youth Ambassador Recruitment program.
+- Global Ties U.S., a non-profit public diplomacy organization, focused on the scheduling and event program for the U.S. Pavilion.
+Global Ties U.S. led the Youth Ambassador Recruitment program.

-The official U.S. Government press release announcing the U.S. Pavilion at Expo 2020 states the following important points:
+The official U.S. Government press release announcing the U.S. Pavilion at Expo 2020 stated the following important points:

 - Expos, also known in the United States as World’s Fairs, are significant opportunities to showcase American freedom, ideals, enterprise, culture, and global leadership.

-- The U.S. pavilion is made possible by the generosity of the Emirati government in recognition of the strong partnership between the United States and the United Arab Emirates.
-This is a historic opportunity for a global audience to experience the U.S. pavilion and Expo 2020 Dubai when it opens its gates in October 2021 for an expected 25 million visits during the six-month long event.
+- The U.S. pavilion was made possible by the generosity of the Emirati government in recognition of the strong partnership between the United States and the United Arab Emirates.
+This was a historic opportunity for a global audience to experience the U.S. pavilion and Expo 2020 Dubai when it opened its gates in October 2021 for the six-month long event.

-- Importantly, the American private sector will have a golden opportunity to showcase its creativity and innovation, as well as pursue business partnerships and new markets with corporate leaders from around the world.
+- Importantly, the American private sector had a golden opportunity to showcase its creativity and innovation, as well as pursue business partnerships and new markets with corporate leaders from around the world.

 A video produced by the U.S. Department of State and depicting the U.S. role in Expos can be found here.

-The U.S. Pavilion at Expo 2020 will be curated so as to depict the unique role that American democracy has played in global innovation.
-America has always been a leader in this area and the experiential design of the U.S. pavilion will help audiences better understand the linkages between American values and progress.
-The U.S. Pavilion will be organized to take visitors on a journey on a giant “travalator” that will traverse much of the Pavilion exhibit space.
-Key exhibit areas are being planned as follows:
+The USA Pavilion at Expo 2020 was curated so as to depict the unique role that American democracy has played in global innovation.
+America has always been a leader in this area and the experiential design of the USA Pavilion helped audiences better understand the linkages between American values and progress.
+The pavilion was organized to take visitors on a journey on a giant “travalator” that traversed much of the exhibit space.
+Key exhibit areas were planned as follows:

 - Hall Two: History of innovation in the U.S. and its global impact.